nilsbebelaar/Results-uitslagen.atletiek.nl/README.md

 python -m venv .venv
 .\.venv\Scrips\Activate.ps1
 ```
-3. Install the libraries
+3. Install the required libraries
 ```Powershell
 pip install -r .\requirements.txt
 ```

 # Usage
-1. Edit the `COMP_ID` on line 5 of `main.py` to the ID of the desired competition.
+1. Edit the `COMP_ID` and `COMP_TYPE` on line 8 and 9 of `main.py` to the ID and TYPE (indoor/outdoor) of the desired competition.
-2. Run the program, the JSON output will be printed out to the terminal and copied to clipboard.
+2. Run the program, the JSON will be exported to a file: `/export/export_<ID>.json`.
+JSON is also copied to clipboard automatically.
 ```Powershell
 python main.py
 ```